 From the formula Groundwater flow (h), Height of water in a well (H).
 The active soil pressure (P) had animpact on the basement structure and the nearest neighbor's house.
-If the groundwater outside the basement was not monitored, it had an impact on damage, dry well water for living, and even accidents for workers.
+If the groundwater outside the basement was not monitored, it had an impact on damage, dry well water for living, and even accidentsfor workers.

-This was an example in the hazard identification table, risk assessment, and determination of risk control when excavation works did not prevent subsidence of groundwater outside the basement, monitor groundwater levels outside the basement, andgroundwater solutions so that the level remained constant.
+This was an example in the hazard identification table, risk assessment, and determination of risk control when excavation works did not prevent subsidence of groundwater outside the basement, monitor groundwater levels outside the basement, and groundwater solutions so that the level remained constant.

-Table 1.
-The Hazard identification
+Table 1 The Hazard identification I apic I.

-Activity Hirarki Existing controls(according to the Hierarchy of controls) Responsibility Risk Impact ControlMeasures
+Hierarchy of controls) Responsibility Risk Impact ControlMeasures

-Excavation workactivity EL Cannot be removed If there is bloating on theside, do the chipping in excavations.
+EL Cannot be removed If there is bloating on theside, do the chipping in excavations.

-Project location SB Cannot be replaced
+SB Cannot be replaced

-Equipment: Grab the Excavator Civil Eng Create work methods and Site Manager Do a D-Wall head cut ifthe elevation is too high. - Casting is carried out toincrease the elevation of the D-Wall head elevation is below
+Civil Eng Create work methods and Site Manager Do a D-Wall head cut ifthe elevation is too high. - Casting is carried out toincrease the elevation of the D-Wall head elevation is below

-Tools work instructions Site Op Manager
+work instructions Site Op Manager

-Material : Site OpManager
+Site OpManager

 ADM Did a pit test Using bentonite

-when HSE
+HSE

 excavating SOM, HSE

 Construction work teamWorker SOM, HSE

+PD Do a D-Wall head Induction Tool Box meeting

+leep if the elevation is Checklist Helm, vest, and

+too high.
+Shoes

-APD Do a D-Wall head sleep if the elevation is too high. - Casting is carried out to increase the elevationof the D-Wall head elevation is below a D-Wall head he elevation is bo high.
-Shoes Sho SOM, HSE
+Casting is carried out to SOM, HSE

+10 SB Civil Eng ADM PD Do a D-Wall head eep if the elevation is too high.
+SB Cannot be replaced SB Cannot be replaced Civil Eng Create work methods and work instructions ADM Did a pit test Using bentonite when excavating PD Do a D-Wall head pep if the elevation is too high. asting is carried out to crease the elevationof the D-Wall head Construction work teamWorker Induction Tool Box meeting Checklist Helm, vest, and Shoes SBCannot be replacedSBCannot be replacedCivil EngSite ManagerCreate work methods and work instructionsSite Op ManagerADMDid a pit test Using bentonite when excavatingSite Op ManagerADMDid a pit test Using bentonite when excavatingHSESOM, HSESOM, HSEPD Do a D-Wall head too high. asting is carried out to crease the elevation the D-Wall headSom, HSE

-Source: Prepared by the author, (2023).
+Source: Prepared by the author,(2023).